 To analyze and measure your campaign performance, learn about the definition of each metric you can see in the “Campaign Performance Overview” on the “ANALYTICS” page.

 The number of times the ads in your campaign were served.

-This represents an estimate of the total cost of the different Adacado services used over the reporting period.
+This represents the total cost of the different Adacado services used over the reporting period.
 Adacado’s costs are based on three service components:

 NOTE: Media costs are only included in the analytics dashboard for campaigns that use Adacado’s media buying service.
 If an advertiser is using an external media buying service, those external costs will not be included in the Adacado campaign analytics dashboard.

 Cost per 1,000 impressions.
 It is calculated by dividing “Cost” by “Impressions”.

 NOTE: If your ads display multiple products and have navigation controls, user engagement with those navigation controls do NOT count as clicks.